Lateen: Diffusion to Indian Ocean

-There has been according to some a reversal of the earlier scholarly opinion on the direction of diffusion of the lateen rig in the Indian Ocean and its gulfs.
-According to them searches for lateen sails in India were inconclusive.
-Since lateen sails were absent from Indian inland waters, that is in regions remote from foreign influences, as late as the mid-20th century, the hypothesis of an Indian origin appears a priori implausible.
-The earliest evidence for the lateen in Islamic art adjacent to the Indian Ocean occurs in a 13th-century Egyptian artifact which, though, is assumed to show a Mediterranean vessel.
-Excavated depictions of Muslim vessels along the Eastern African coast uniformly show square sails before 1500.

-After 1500, the situation in the Indian Ocean dramatically changed, with nearly all vessels now being lateen rigged.
+Until about 1500, square rig predominated in the Indian Ocean.This then changed rapidly, with nearly all vessels now being lateen rigged.
 As Mediterranean hull design and construction methods are known to have been subsequently adopted by Eastern Muslim shipbuilders, it is assumed that this process also included the lateen rigging of the novel caravel.

 Later development

 Until the 14th century, the lateen sail was employed primarily on the Mediterranean Sea, while the Atlantic and Baltic (and Indian Ocean) vessels relied on square sails.
 The Northern European adoption of the lateen in the Late Middle Ages was a specialized sail that was one of the technological developments in shipbuilding that made ships more maneuverable, thus, in the historian's traditional progression, permitting merchants to sail out of the Mediterranean and into the Atlantic Ocean; caravels typically mounted three or more lateens.
 However, the great size of the lateen yardarm makes it difficult and dangerous to handle on larger ships in stormy weather, and with the development of the carrack, the lateen was restricted to the mizzen mast.
 In the early nineteenth century, the lateen was replaced in European ships by the driver or spanker.

 The lateen survived as a rigging choice for mainsails of small craft where local conditions were favorable.
 For instance, barge-like vessels in the American maritimes north of Boston, called gundalows, carried lateen rigs throughout the late nineteenth and early twentieth centuries.
 Likewise, lateen sail survived in the Baltic until the late 19th century.
 Because the yard pivots on its point of attachment to the mast, the entire sail and yard can be swiftly dropped.
 This was an advantage when navigating the tidal riverways of the region, which often required passage under bridges.
 The balancelle, a Mediterranean coasting and fishing boat of the 19th century, also used a single lateen sail.